-Cybersecurity 101: Use Unique, Complex Passwords for Each Site
+Cybersecurity 101: Use Complex Passwords

-One of the best ways to protect yourself is to make sure you avoid using the same password for every website.
+When it comes to playing it safe online (read: best cybersecurity practices), one of the best ways to protect yourself is to make sure you avoid using the same password for every website.
 Also, please don’t use “password” as your password!
 Passwords should be a random string of alpha-numeric characters and symbols, such as b0R@m3ir or !@$#!@K$223.

 Basically, your password needs to be something someone could never guess.